MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/faqs.md

 ### Can I work on third-party communication widgets built using Dynamics 365 Channel Integration Framework in the Omnichannel for Customer Service app module?

-Omnichannel for Customer Service supports Chat for Dynamics 365 and SMS (in preview) channels.
+Omnichannel for Customer Service supports Chat for Dynamics 365 Customer Service and SMS (in preview) channels.
 You should continue to use the third-party communication widgets in the single-session Unified Interface apps like Customer Service Hub.
 Support for integrating third-party channels will come with [Dynamics 365 Channel Integration Framework v2](https://docs.microsoft.com/en-us/dynamics365-release-plan/2019wave2/dynamics365-customer-service/channel-integration-framework-v2).

 ### Can I open Omnichannel for Customer Service in multiple browser tabs and windows?
 It is not recommended to open Omnichannel for Customer Service in multiple browser tabs or windows.
 The app is inherently designed to help agents work in a multisession environment wherein each session has contextual application tabs.
 The sessions are not synced across browser tabs.